-Which other countries have anything approaching the Universal Tax Jurisdiction of the IRS?
+Which other countries have anything even close to the Universal Tax Jurisdiction of the IRS?

 Eritrea has received a lot of bad press because of their taxation of foreign-sourced income of Eritrean nationals living abroad.
 Eritrea does have global tax jurisdiction.
 Eritreans working abroad must pay their government 2% of their income from wages.For Eritreans living in the United States, the tax form is available at the Eritrean embassy or consulate in every nation with diplomatic relations to Eritrea.

-As you can see from the tax return, simple monthly income and annual income backed by documentation from an employer is sufficient.
-So that yes, Eritrea does impose a tax on 2% on the earned income of its citizens, but there is no tax on unearned income such as dividends, interest or capital gains.
+A simple monthly income and annual income backed by documentation from an employer is sufficient.
+So yes, Eritrea does impose a tax on 2% on the earned income of its citizens, but there is no tax on unearned income such as dividends, interest or capital gains.

 North Korea: Yes, but not on North Korean citizens.

-North Korea DOES have universal tax jurisdiction But and here is the weird thing: The universal tax jurisdiction only applies to foreign nationals who reside inside the territories of North Korea.
+North Korea DOES have universal tax jurisdiction but here's the weird thing: The universal tax jurisdiction only applies to foreign nationals who reside inside the territories of North Korea.
 Like the United States, North Korea’s version of universal tax jurisdiction includes taxation of foreign income for foreigners.

-Article 36 and Article 37 of the “Enforcement Regulations for Foreign-Invested Business and Foreign Individual Tax Law” approved by the Administration Council of the DPRK state that foreigners living who live in North Korea for more than one year have to pay tax on all foreign sourced income.
-If a foreign national for whatever reason decides he wants to move to North Korea and reside there, he will need to pay income tax derived from licenses, dividends, capital gains from stock sales or property sales, among others.
+Foreigners who live in North Korea for more than one year have to pay tax on all foreign sourced income.
+If a foreign national decides he wants to move to North Korea and reside there, he will need to pay income tax derived from licenses, dividends, capital gains from stock sales or property sales, among others.
 To be fair, rate of taxation is comparable to those that we pay in the United States.
 Taxes on dividends or licenses for foreigners residing in North Korea are 20%.
 Taxes on capital gains is 25%.

-Because guess what?
 Officially, North Korea does not tax its citizens!
-Kim Il-sung, the Eternal President of North Korea abolished taxes in accordance with Article 33 of the Socialist Constitution for the “lucky” North Korean citizens.
+Kim Il-sung, the Eternal President of North Korea abolished taxes for the "lucky" North Korean citizens.
 How well this is enforced on the the other hand is a matter subject to debate.
-There have been a number of articles on the internet about North Koreans paying taxes in for form of market stand rental fees payable to the government or requiring students to work in order to cover school fees (other taxes North Koreans may incur are payable in the form of being tortured, starved and/or brainwashed into complying whatever the regime demands).

-But technically speaking, this is very different from a universal tax jurisdiction — there is no taxes on North Korean citizens on income related to working, investment, or investment overseas (again, a North Korean may find an impediment to working overseas).
+Technically speaking, this is very different from a universal tax jurisdiction.
+There is no taxes on North Korean citizens on income related to working, investment, or investment overseas (again, a North Korean may find an impediment to working overseas).
 Americans pay taxes on foreign sourced income.
 North Koreans do not.
 Yet, should a North Korean actually escape and earn income aboard, any money they make, would still be tax-free, as far as North Korea is concerned.

 So, who else taxes like the United States?

 Nobody.
 Not one other country.
 In fact, at least when it comes to universal tax jurisdiction, the closest comparisons are either (1) a country you never heard of, or (2) a state-sponsor of terrorism.
-What a strange neighborhood to find oneself.
+What a strange neighborhood to find oneself in.